Chinese tea has a history of more than 4,700 years since it was first discovered and used by Chinese Emperor Shen Nong in 2737 BC.

 1. Tea Ceremony/Cha Dao

 It is a very useful ritual to promote friendship, learn etiquette, appreciate traditional virtues through making tea, enjoying tea, smelling tea and drinking tea, which can help to cultivate sentiment and remove distracting thoughts.
+All of those are called Tea Ceremony.

 The Tea Ceremony absorbs the essence of Confucianism and Taoism, providing the esthetic idea of advocating nature, simplicity, and truth.
 The people who love tea are full of love for nature and have a strong desire to return to nature and get close to nature.